Top-Rated Texas Railroad Accident Attorneys

 View all of our case results here.

-Train & Railroad Crossing Accidents
+Train & Railroad Crossing Accidents in Houston

 One empty passenger car, the lightest type of train car, weighs around 80,000 pounds.
 One diesel locomotive, the type that pulls freight across the country, can weigh as much as 200,000 pounds.
-Some models weigh 400,000.
+Some models weigh 400,000 pounds.
 At any speed, the sheer force of a locomotive can devastate anything in its path.
 It is virtually impossible to walk away from a train collision without life-altering or fatal injuries.

 Out of all train and railroad incidents, crossing accidents are usually the most devastating, causing catastrophic injuries or death.